harrypower/sandtable/readme.md

   ```
   127.0.1.1     beaglebone.localdomain   beaglebone
   ```
-  change this to bellow
+  change this to below
   ```
+  127.0.1.1     mysandtable
-  127.0.1.1     sandtable.localdomain    sandtable
+  127.0.1.1     mysandtable.localdomain    mysandtable
   ```
   * Reboot the beaglebone black to finish setup!
 ## 4. Remove some services on BBB